Researchers use AI to detect schools of herring from acoustic data

 Tracking the health of underwater species is critical to understanding the effects of climate change on marine ecosystems.
-Unfortunately, it’s a time consuming process — biologists conduct studies with echosounders that use sonar to determine water and object depth, and they manually interpret the resulting 2D echograms.
+Unfortunately, it’s a time-consuming process — biologists conduct studies with echosounders that use sonar to determine water and object depth, and they manually interpret the resulting 2D echograms.
 These interpretations are often prone to error and require pricey software like Echoview.

 Fortunately, a team of research scientists hailing from the University of Victoria in Canada are developing a machine learning method for detecting specific biological targets in acoustic survey data.
 In a preprint paper (“A Deep Learning based Framework for the Detection of Schools of Herring in Echograms“), they say that their approach — which they tested on schools of herring — might measurably improve the accuracy of environmental monitoring.

 The team trained an AI model on a corpus containing 100 de-noised echograms generated from a device deployed on the surface of the water looking downward, in the Discovery Passage off Vancouver Island, British Columbia in 2015.
-70 echograms were used for training and 30 were reserved for testing.
+Seventy echograms were used for training and 30 were reserved for testing.
 And while most indicated the presence of herring (as evidenced by a “strong intensity” core, a vertical elongated shape, and other features), all were pre-processed to remove undesirable signals such as small fish.

 The researchers report that the best-performing of three AI models bested the baseline method, albeit while incorrectly classifying some samples.
 Nevertheless, the team says that their system — which is scalable to other specifies like zooplankton and salmon — achieves performance guaranteeing “meaningful” detection.